Bira/octopus-carnival/_posts/2024-08-30-lphr-player-characters.md

 **Prerequisites**: You must belong to a species capable of breathing underwater!
 Dungeon Fantasy 3: The Next Level contains two possible choices here: the Sea Elf and the Water-Infused.
-From this blog, you might also pick the [Argonian][2] or perhaps a Warforged who has been modified to be hydrodynamic and Amphibious.
+From this blog, you might also pick the [Argonian][2] or perhaps a [Warforged][1] who has been modified to be hydrodynamic and Amphibious.
+And of course we also have a whole article about the [Denizens of the Sea][5] that also contains a few usable ancestries.

 This theme is open to any profession, but martial types should probably keep in mind the rules for [underwater combat for fish-people][3].